 Phone: (02) 9557 2224

-In 2020, illustrious DOC Pizza– with shops in Carlton, Mornington, and Southbank, Melbourne– erected an eatery in Surry Hills, its first outpost, to expand its label.
-The pizza palace features 14 pizzas on their menu, including DOC favourites: The Pizza San Daniele and Pizza ai Porcini–wild mushrooms, mozzarella and pecorino.
-The restaurant offers two weekly pizza specials, written in white chalk on their blackboard; vegetarian and meat-based.
-All of DOC’s pizzas are embellished with outrageously Italian toppings: San Daniele Prosciutto, Campania mozzarella, and San Mazarno tomatoes, an authentic practice as opposed to the floppier Napoli-style pizzas of second-rate pizzerias.
+In 2020, illustrious DOC Pizza – with shops in Carlton, Mornington, and Southbank, Melbourne – erected an eatery in Surry Hills, its first outpost, to expand its label.
+The pizza palace features 14 choices on their menu, including DOC favourites: The San Daniele and Pizza ai Porcini–wild mushrooms, mozzarella and pecorino.
+The restaurant offers two weekly specials, written in white chalk on their blackboard; vegetarian and meat-based.
+All of DOC’s pizzas are embellished with outrageously Italian toppings: San Daniele Prosciutto, Campania mozzarella, and San Mazarno tomatoes, an authentic practice as opposed to the floppier Napoli-style of second-rate pizzerias.

 Address: 78 Campbell St, Surry Hills NSW 2010